Sparksbox

 What does an AI Overview actually want to cite?

-Self-contained passages of 134-167 words that fully answer a query outperform longer sections.
-That's a tight window.
-It means the best-performing content isn't a 3,000-word pillar page with the answer buried in paragraph twelve.
-It's a page where the answer sits at the top, complete and specific, with supporting evidence right there in the same passage.
+Short, self-contained passages that fully answer a query outperform long ones.
+The best-performing content isn't a 3,000-word pillar page with the answer buried in paragraph twelve.
+It's a page where the answer sits at the top, complete and specific, with the supporting evidence right there in the same passage.

-Multimodal content (text combined with original images, video, and structured data) correlates at roughly 0.92 with AIO selection.
-YouTube overtook Reddit as the #1 social source in AI Overviews early in 2026.
+Multimodal content, meaning text paired with original images, video, and structured data, gets pulled into AI answers far more often than text alone.
+Video sources like YouTube are now among the most-cited in AI Overviews.
 If you're only producing text, you're competing with one hand behind your back.

 Is generative engine optimization different from regular SEO?